 Select the Notifications menu in the upper right corner of your Dashboard, where the list of Failure, Warning, and Success actions is displayed, including a detailed description for each action.

-Select the '>' button next to the required notification to view the "Alerts" page, which displays the list of all the system alerts.
+Select the '>' button next to the required notification to view the "Alerts" page, which displays the entire list of system alerts.

 Click the Account Setting button in the upper right corner of the Dashboard and select one of the available options:

 Select the Administrator option to manage the following platform settings:

 Licenses tab displays the number of valid licenses in your system.
 Click on details to view the information on all available licenses.

 Database Metadata tab displays the records of the metadata database.
 Click on details to acquire the backup of the desired metadata.

 The Keypairs tab displays the list of keypairs available in the cloud.
 Click the Create Keypair button to view your Public key and Key alias.

 User tab displays the number of users, including some additional details.

 Dashboard version and API information are provided at the bottom left corner of the UI.